xan105/node-is/README.md

 About
 =====

-Collection of various 'is... ?' checks for asserting types and values at runtime.
+Collection of various checks for asserting types and values at runtime.

 📦 Scoped `@xan105` packages are for my own personal use but feel free to use them.